arborchat/arbormost/README.md

 There is no way to reply to the arbor messages except by joining the arbor server on which they were sent.

+You can get information about the Arbor project [here](https://man.sr.ht/~whereswaldon/arborchat/).

 Install:
 ```
 # the mattermost codebase is huge, and this uses part of it.
 Download may take some time